rhdunn/xqt-kotlinx-lsp/README.md

 #### js.browser
 The `js.browser` build property configures the name of the browser to use in the Kotlin/JS tests when run on the browser.
-This is used by the GitHub Actions to run the tests on Firefox.
+This is used by the GitHub Actions to run the tests on Firefox and Chrome.

 To configure this setting, add the following to the `build.gradle.kts` file:
 ```